dcore94/bss/README.md

 * **Really** small footprint.
 Currently the code of the JS library is sized around 6K in bytes while the minified version should come around 3K.
 * Just accomplish one mission.
 BSS is thought and written to do data-binding: transferring data to UI elements and vice versa.
 Nothing else.
+* ... well actually no. It also does event handling.
 * BSS should have **ZERO** external dependencies neither to libraries nor installation or packaging tools.

 Starting with version 1.2 the missions to be accomplished are two.
 Event-binding has been added.
 That is externalized and declaratively adding of event handlers to selected DOM elements.